vacp2p/rfc/content/docs/rfcs/65/README.md

 # Abstract

-This specification explains what a Status account is, and how it is created and used.
+This specification details what a Status account address is and how account addresses are created and used.

 # Background